 App Business Experience

 Related to talent is how knowledgeable a company is about launching successful apps.
-This can range from pre-launch app marketing strategies, how to create app-focused websites, coinciding an app roadmap with major launch events, knowing how to build apps faster, how free apps make money, or even why apps often fail.
+This can range from pre-launch app marketing strategies, how to create app-focused websites, coinciding an app roadmap with major launch events, knowing how to build apps faster, or even why apps often fail.

 This sort of app-specific expertise is just about priceless.
 It also comes only with years of being in the app business.
 We like to say we’re a grandpa in app years having built apps since 2009.
 Companies like Savvy benefit from our vast historical perspective ranging from owning the original iPhone and Android Nexus One, being in the app stores during the “gold rush” days, waiting in line overnight for the original iPad, and overall, living and breathing apps for nearly seven years.